inkooboo/thread-pool-cpp/README.md

     reposted 1000001 in 3921.88 ms
     reposted 1000001 in 3921.88 ms

-See main.cpp for benchmark code.
+See benchmark/main.cpp for benchmark code.